MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 A `ForwardIterator` that indicates the end of a range.

 *`pred`*\
 The condition to test for.
-This is provided by a user-defined predicate function object that defines the condition to be satisfied by the element being searched for.
+The test is provided by a user-defined predicate function object that defines the condition to be satisfied by the element being searched for.
 A unary predicate takes a single argument and returns **`true`** or **`false`**.

 ### Return value

-Returns a `ForwardIterator` that refers to the first element that does not fulfill the condition tested for by *`pred`*, or returns *`last`* if one is not found.
+Returns a `ForwardIterator` that refers to the first element that doesn't fulfill the condition tested for by *`pred`*, or returns *`last`* if one isn't found.

 ### Remarks